vincentbernat/network-lab/lab-juniper-vmx/README.md

 ====================

 Almost the same as the lab with vSRX.
 We only use one vMX as they are quite memory heavy.
+This has been tested with the 16.1 version.
 You need to extract the three images from the tarball (`junos-vmx-x86-74*.qcow2`, `vmxhdd.img` and `vFPC*.img`).
 Convert the later to the QCOW format:

     $ qemu-img convert -c -O qcow2 vFPC-20160617.img vFPC-20160617.qcow2